 Student Health & Safety

 Please contact the Assistant Dean of Student Affairs, Lauren Devine, if you have concerns about any of your students.
 This would include if you notice that one of your students appears to be in distress, stops coming to class or demonstrates significant attendance issues, exhibits troubling behavior, or if you grow concerned for any other reason.
-Emily is available to meet with the student and to discuss available campus and community resources.
+Dean Devine is available to meet with the student and to discuss available campus and community resources.
 As always, of course, please call 911 if you observe a student behaving in a dangerous or suicidal manner.
 We appreciate your continued assistance in fostering a safe and supportive Law School environment.

 Sexual Harassment